Missouri Mules Constitution and By-laws

 Article 8 — Quorum

-The quorum shall consist of 25 Mules including retirees.
+The quorum shall consist of 10 Mules or 10% of membership in good standing, whichever is greater.
 No official business shall be conducted without the quorum being present.

 Article 9 — Committees